 - 1. Work with a valid work permit when required. - 2.
 Conduct gas tests when required. - 3.
 Verify isolation before work begins and use the specified life-protecting equipment. - 4.
 Obtain authorization before entering a confined space. - 5.
 Obtain authorization before overriding or disabling safety critical equipment. - 6.
 Protect yourself against a fall when working at height. - 7.
 Do not walk under a suspended load. - 8.
 Do not smoke outside designated smoking areas. - 9.
 No alcohol or drugs while working or driving. - 10.
 While driving, do not use your phone and do not exceed speed limits. - 11.
-Wear your seatbelt when driving or riding in a car. - 12.
+Wear you seatbelt when driving or riding in a car. - 12.
 Follow prescribed Journey Management Plan.

-- 1. Review the 12 Life Saving Rules with your employees and know the purpose and application of each Life-Saving Rule and the consequences for non-compliance. - 2.
-Verify that a working process is in place so that employees and sub-contractors on your worksite have been briefed on the Lift Saving Rules and the consequences for non-compliance by: - Verify Life-Saving Rule site orientations are be conducted - Routinely discuss the importance of Life-Saving Rules - Report all non-compliance or potential violation of the Life Saving Rules to the Shell Representative (Focal Point/Champion) of Shell Superintendent immediately. - 4.
-Encourage and support worksite peer-to-peer intervention and observation processes.
+- 1 Review the 12 Life Saving Rules with your Superintendent and know the purpose and application of each Life-Saving Rule and the consequences for non-compliance. - 2 Verify that a working process is in place so that Shell employees and contractors on your worksite have been briefed on the Life Saving Rules and the consequences for non-compliance by: - Verify Life-Saving Rule site orientations are being conducted - Routinely discuss the importance of Life-Saving Rule's - 3 Report all non-compliance or potential violation of the Life Saving Rules to the Superintendent immediately. - 4 Encourage and support worksite peer-to-peer intervention and observation processes.

-The 12 Life-Saving Rules
+Shell's Life-Saving Rules